cengzeyuan/TNNLS-FFKSF/README.md

 [4] GCNII: https://github.com/chennnM/GCNII

 ## 5. Citation

 If you find this code useful or this article useful, please cite the following paper:

+## 6. Hiatus

+Limited by the size of file in github, we did not upload all the pretrained files of FFK-GCNII.
+If it is interesing for you, please do not hesitate to contact us.